joao-oak/Database-Grades/README.md

 To load the data form python using the cursor to operate the **DELETE** command to delete all records and **INSERT** command to popullate de database.

 :joystick:  **4.
 User Interface (grades.py):**
-An interface that allows to manage and interact with the grades database.
-T:
+An interface that allows to manage and interact with the grades database and obtain the following information:

-- allows the user to consult some information from the database.
+**Student:**
+- Personal Data;
+- Grades for every / specific course

+**EXAM:**
+- Search for the exam to see which room/rooms and building it will hold and the respective date;
+- Retrieve the average grade for a given group (Student, State, Course or Exam Type);

+**Room:**
+- Search for rooms based on given characteristics (has computer, has projector, is accessible);

 :chart_with_upwards_trend:  **5.
 Extra (extra.py):**
-In order to extract some meaningful information from the database four plots were created:
+In order to extract some meaningful information from the database the following plots were created:

 - Relation between age and time
 - Relation between distance and time